oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_Exceptions/README.md

    Thread 1.1 "2_matrix_mul_mu" received signal SIGABRT, Aborted.
    ```
    The exception talks about a “command group” and that only a single command group is allowed within a `submit`.
 A command group is something like a `parallel_for` or a SYCL `memcpy` statement – it’s a language construct or function call that makes something happen on the device.
 Only one action is allowed per `submit` construct.

 3. Run a `backtrace` to get summary showing the rough location that triggered the assert.
    ```
    (gdb) backtrace
    ```

-4. Notice in the results that the exception was triggered around line 98 (frame 13):
+4. Notice in the results (which should look something like the following) that the exception (frame 8) was triggered around line 98 (frame 19):
    ```
    #0  __pthread_kill_implementation (no_tid=0, signo=6, threadid=<optimized out>) at ./nptl/pthread_kill.c:44
    #1  __pthread_kill_internal (signo=6, threadid=<optimized out>) at ./nptl/pthread_kill.c:78